kedro-org/kedro/docs/source/02_get_started/04_new_project.md

 # Create a new project

-Once you have [installed Kedro](./02_install.md), you can create a new project by answering a series of questions, or by using settings recorded in a configuration file.
+Once you have [installed Kedro](./02_install.md), you can create a new project interactively by answering a series of questions, or by using settings recorded in a configuration file.

 ## Create a new project interactively